 People who share sex toys should use condoms with them, and change the condom between recipients, according to Laniakea, because it is not clear how best to clean the toys.

-People with a known exposure to monkeypox should contact their health care provider as soon as possible to ask about prophylactic vaccination or Tpoxx, which can prevent infection or reduce symptoms if started within a few days of exposure.
-If you are diagnosed with monkeypox, refrain from sexual contact until any lesions have completely scabbed over and the scab has fallen off to reveal healthy, intact skin underneath.
+People with a known exposure to mpox should contact their health care provider as soon as possible to ask about prophylactic vaccination or Tpoxx, which can prevent infection or reduce symptoms if started within a few days of exposure.
+If you are diagnosed with mpox, refrain from sexual contact until any lesions have completely scabbed over and the scab has fallen off to reveal healthy, intact skin underneath.
 “An open sore under the scab doesn’t count,” Laniakea said.
 “The scab could have been rubbed off through friction against clothing, or from picking.
 If the skin underneath is not completely healed, you are still likely to be infectious.”

 The short answer is … maybe.
 But like with other vaccines, protection seems to decline over time.
-In a study in Spain, 32 of 181 monkeypox patients reported being vaccinated as a child against smallpox.
+In a study in Spain, 32 of 181 mpox patients reported being vaccinated as a child against smallpox.
 But experts caution it’s not possible to know whether the previous vaccination provided partial protection, or if it reduced the severity of the course of the disease in the people who did become infected.
 Another study in 2020 found that HIV infection may cause the protection from a childhood smallpox vaccination to wane more quickly.